 The start of the summer vacation makes the theme park capital of the world one of the best places to visit in the USA in July for virtually anyone.

-Of course, when you think of Orlando, your mind instantly jumps to Mickey Mouse and Space Mountain, much the way cities in Europe conjure up images of cobbles streets and pastries.
+Of course, when you think of Orlando, your mind instantly jumps to Mickey Mouse and Space Mountain, much the way cities in Europe conjure up images of cobbled streets and pastries.

 And there are certainly plenty of theme parks to explore.
 Water parks like Volcano Bay or Aquatica are much better in the warmer months because you’re able to get your tan on whilst whizzing down slides.

 But if you’re not a theme park fan, or just want to see something in the city besides a rollercoaster, there are many things to do in Orlando besides theme parks.